 How the Forth Worth Drowning Prevention Coalition is saving time with Volunteers for Salesforce and the Non-Profit Success Pack

 The Fort Worth Drowning Prevention Coalition (FWDPC) is a community nonprofit organization whose mission is to prevent fatal and non-fatal drownings in the Fort Worth area and beyond.
 (FWDPC Home Page)

 FWDPC works tirelessly with limited resources to coordinate dozens of volunteers who teach children to be safe in the water.
-With just two very dedicated volunteers managing the organization, FWDPC doesn’t have the capacity for time consuming, yet essential, administrative tasks.
+With just two very dedicated full-time volunteers managing the organization, FWDPC doesn’t have the capacity for time consuming, yet essential, administrative tasks.
 Having already implemented a Salesforce instance, FWDPC turned to Traction to help them better manage their workload through the Volunteers for Salesforce (V4S) module.

 Inefficient and time consuming volunteer communications: